 The “5 W’s” of journalism are the building materials for web writing.
 Most journalists learned these fundamentals our first day in a newsroom or a journalism classroom.
 But we occasionally need reminding and refreshing.

 These questions can guide your reporting as you interview, observe and research to gather the facts for your story.
 They can guide your writing, whether you are live-tweeting an event, writing a brief summary or a video script or crafting a long narrative.
 They can raise ethical issues to consider.
 They help you find links to add context or visual content to illustrate.
 They guide you to possible visual content for a post.
 I will address each of these possibilities for each of the fundamental questions:

 Reporting.
-Accuracy and verification are Make sure you get the names spelled right.
+Accuracy and verification are the heart of good writing.
+Make sure you get the names spelled right.
 Ask a person to spell his or her name for you (even if it’s a common name), then spell it back and/or show what you wrote in the notebook.
 Get it in writing: from a business card, web bio or other source.
 If the written version doesn’t match what you have in your notes, resolve the conflict directly with the source.
 Who is more than a person’s name.
 Your research should uncover a person’s title and role in your story, the relationships, experience, perspective and motivation.